Biting critters can be a challenge, especially when summer temperatures rise and there is lots of rain.

 No more bites

-Fresh herbs that are easy to grow in your garden for easy picking as insect repellent herbs include:
+Fresh herbs that are easy to grow and pick as insect repellents include:

 - southern wood